rescue mission recovery lodge in Nampa, Idaho

-Elean and Henry’s story is just one example of the special attention and care some Rescue Mission guests need because of temporary health concerns.
+Elean and Henry’s experience demonstrates just one example of the special attention and care received.
+Furthermore, these Rescue Mission guests need this additional care because of temporary health concerns.

-One of the distinct purposes of the Recovery Lodge is to offer a Medical Respite Program, providing structured health care and wrap-around support services to guests with medical issues that can’t be effectively addressed in the normal emergency shelter environment.
-Recovery Lodge case managers will coordinate care through partnerships with health care providers and community agencies, helping guests regain their health and successfully transition out of the Recovery Lodge into other appropriate housing.
+One of the Recovery Lodge’s distinct purposes is to provide wrap-around support services to homeless individuals with medical needs.
+We found that their needs can’t be effectively addressed in the normal emergency shelter environment.
+Recovery Lodge case managers coordinate care through partnerships with healthcare providers and community agencies, helping guests regain their health.
+Our goal is to successfully transition those living here out of the Recovery Lodge into other appropriate housing.

-This kind of respite care assists guests in navigating complex health systems, maintaining ongoing relationships with medical providers, and coordinating transportation to and from appointments and support service.
-It provides the personalized support needed to stay on track with their individual care plans and lower the chances they will return to the hospital.
+This kind of care helps guests navigate complex health systems, maintain ongoing relationships with medical providers, and coordinate transportation to and from appointments and support services.
+It provides the personalized support needed to stay on track with their individual care plans and lowers their chances of returning to the hospital.